Takshshah-16/Pizza_Sales_SQL/README.md

 ## 📁 Project Structure
 - **SQL Queries**: All SQL scripts are available in the repository.
 - **Dataset**: Provided for replication and further exploration.
-- **SQL Script**:

----
-_This project is a great demonstration of SQL skills in sales analytics.
-If you found this useful, give it a ⭐ on GitHub!_ 🚀